 Opioids: My Story

-    In 2001, I asked my doctor for help to manage my chronic pain because of the car accident when I was almost 19.
-She is a

-    wonderfully insightful woman, very professional, and a dedicated practitioner of medicine.
-For the first time in my

-    life, I started using opioids.
-The opioid I started with contained 500mg of an opioid called hydrocodone and 200mg of

-    ibuprofen three times a day.
-Over 15 years, my daily dose slowly increased until I took four to six tablets daily—each

-    containing 1000mg of hydrocodone bitartrate and 200mg of ibuprofen—more than double from where I started 15 years prior.
+In 2001, I asked my doctor for help to manage my chronic pain because of a car accident when I was almost 19.
+She is a wonderfully insightful woman, very professional, and a dedicated practitioner of medicine.
+For the first time in my life, I started using opioids.
+The drug I started with contained 500mg of hydrocodone and 200mg of ibuprofen three times a day.
+Over 15 years, my daily dose slowly increased until I took four to six tablets daily—each containing 1000mg of hydrocodone bitartrate and 200mg of ibuprofen—more than double from where I started 15 years prior.

 On July 4, 2017, I pulled off the last Butrans patch I had.
 I stopped using a patch.
-I’d learned from a close read of

-    the package insert, in very fine print, that use of the Butrans patch can also cause death.
+I’d learned from a close read of the package insert, in very fine print, that use of the Butrans patch can also cause death.

 I enjoy using my hot tub with a water temperature of 104 degrees.
 I also enjoy gardening out in the summer sun.
 The insert explained that if one allows the patch’s heat to go up a few degrees above average body temperature, it could release almost a week’s worth of a powerful opioid directly into the bloodstream in seconds.
 That much was certain to cause respiratory depression, which is the direct cause of opioid overdoses and death.
 You just stop breathing.
 Add to that, the copay was $115 per month.
 Later I learned that increasing the Butrans patch to 15mg per hour had a copay of $627 per month, yet it was the recommendation of a pain management specialist, not my doctor of 20 years.